astraDisastra/mnist_project/README.md

 test accuracy 91.45%
 ```

-The exact accuracy may be different each time because the weights are randomly initialized.
+The exact values can change because the weights are initialized randomly.

 ---